influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 - Update to [Flux v0.134.0](/flux/v0.x/release-notes/#v01340-2021-10-15).
 - Enable writing to remote hosts using the Flux [`to()`](/{{< latest "flux" >}}/stdlib/influxdata/influxdb/to/) and [`experimental.to()`](/{{< latest "flux" >}}/v0.x/stdlib/experimental/to/) functions.
+- Flux now supports locations that dynamically modify time offsets based on your specified timezone.
+You can also specify fixed time offsets relative to UTC.

 #### InfluxQL engine